WikiLeaks Fast Facts

 October 7, 2016 - More than 2,000 hacked emails from Clinton's campaign chairman, John Podesta are published by WikiLeaks.
 The emails include possible excerpts from closed-door speeches.
 During the Democratic primary, Sanders asked Clinton to release the transcripts from her speeches but she declined.
 WikiLeaks claims that it has more than 50,000 of Podesta's emails and pledges to continue releasing batches of documents during the weeks leading up to the election.

-January 3, 2017 - During an interviews on the Fox News Network, Assange says that Russia did not give WikiLeaks hacked emails.
+January 3, 2017 - During an interview on the Fox News Network, Assange says that Russia did not give WikiLeaks hacked emails.

-January 12, 2017 - WikiLeaks tweets that Asssange will agree to be extradited to the US if Obama grants clemency to Manning.
+January 12, 2017 - WikiLeaks tweets that Assange will agree to be extradited to the US if Obama grants clemency to Manning.

+January 17, 2017 - Obama commutes Manning's sentence, setting the stage for her to be released on May 17.

+March 7, 2017 - WikiLeaks publishes what they say are thousands of internal CIA documents, including alleged discussions of a covert hacking program and the development of spy software targeting cellphones, smart TVs and computer systems in cars.
+In a statement, Assange says that the website published the documents as a warning about the risk of the proliferation of "cyber weapons."
+The documents are not independently authenticated.